Top Tips For Living In Shared Student Housing in UK

 Similar to university halls but run by private companies.

-Most of them include gyms or cinemas as modern facilities.
+Most include gyms or cinemas as modern facilities.

 3. Shared Houses or Flats

-In the second and third years, the majority of students share a property amongst themselves.
+In the second and third years, most students share a property amongst themselves.

 Even more independent; bills and upkeep are shared.